dapr/quickstarts/hello-world/README.md

 ...
 ```

-We can see the yaml file defined the state store to be Redis and is naming it `statestore`.
-This is the name which was used in `app.js` to make the call to the state store in our application:
+You can see the yaml file defined the state store to be Redis and is naming it `statestore`.
+This is the name which was used in `app.js` to make the call to the state store in the application:

 ```js
 const stateStoreName = `statestore`;
 const stateUrl = `http://localhost:${daprPort}/v1.0/state/${stateStoreName}`;
 ```

-While in this quickstart we used the default yaml files, usually a developer would modify them or create custom yaml definitions depending on the application and scenario.
+While in this tutorial the default yaml files were used, usually a developer would modify them or create custom yaml definitions depending on the application and scenario.

-## Step 4 - Post Messages to your Service
+## Step 4 - Post messages to the service

-Now that Dapr and our Node.js app are running, let's POST messages against it, using different tools. **Note**: here we're POSTing against port 3500 - if you used a different port, be sure to update your URL accordingly.
+Now that Dapr and the Node.js app are running, you can send POST messages against it, using different tools. **Note**: here the POST message is sent to port 3500 - if you used a different port, be sure to update your URL accordingly.

-First, let's POST the message by using Dapr cli in a new command line terminal:
+First, POST the message by using Dapr cli in a new command line terminal:

 Windows Command Prompt
 ```sh